IzaanQ/IzaanQ/README.md

 ## My name is Izaan Qaiser.
-#### I'm a 16 year old iOS Developer at Apple x One Wave Hub!
+#### I'm a 17 Year Old Student studying Engineering and Computer Science at MDHS!
-#### *I'm working my hardest to be a Software Engineering Student at the University of Waterloo!*
+#### *My dream is to be a Software Engineering Student at the University of Waterloo!*
 ## Some more about me:

-- 🔥 Learning Swift and App Development on iOS Devices
+- 🔥 I love learning about programming topics and applying them to my life
-- 📫 Managing a startup company to optomise global telecommunications
+- 📫 Co-founder of a startup that provides SMMA services to businesses!
 - 🔭 Actively looking for University Research Assistant Positions
 - 📚 I'm currently learning Python from Dr. Angela Yu's "100 Days of Python Course"!